Damp Proofing Services in London

 How Damp proofing Is Done?

-Also known as DPC, this is a barrier used in masonry walls used in preventing moisture from rising through the construction via capillary action a good example being what is commonly referred to as rising damp.
-The proof course can be either horizontal or vertical and a layer is laid below the wall for both partition and load bearing masonry walls.
+Also known as DPC, this is a barrier used in masonry walls that is used in preventing moisture from rising through the construction via capillary action.
+A good example is what is commonly referred to as rising damp.
+The proof course is injected at a horizontal and vertical level.

 Also referred to as DPM, this is a membrane applied in efforts to prevent the transmission of moisture.
-The most common example is the polyethylene sheeting that is usually laid under the concrete slabs for protection from moisture through capillary action.
-In some cases, the DPM can be used in DPC.
+The most common example is the polyethylene sheeting that is usually laid under concrete slabs, for protection from moisture through capillary action.

 Integral Damp Proofing

-Just like the name suggests, this is a proofing method involving the coating of the structures in question with proofing materials that protect them from moisture such as rain water and other non-pressurised forms of moisture.
-This can also be done through spraying the structure with proofing materials.
+Just like the name suggests, this is a waterproofing method which involves coating the external wall surface with clear waterproofing materials, that protect it from penetrating moisture such as rain water and other non-pressurised forms of moisture.
+This can also be done through spraying the structure with waterproofing materials.